Konrad48/Konrad48/README.md

 - 👋 Hi, I’m Konrad
 - 👀 I’m a web developer
-- 🌱 In my projects I code in these languages: Python, PHP, JS, CSS and HTML
+- 🌱 In my projects I code in these languages: Python, PHP, TS/JS
-- 💻 I have used technologies sucha as: Laravel, REST API, Bootstrap, Django, Pandas, Scikit-learn
+- 💻 I have used technologies sucha as: Node.js, Laravel, REST API, Bootstrap, Django, Pandas, Scikit-learn
 - ⭐ I have succesully developed a web app for collecting customer reviews on Google: <a href="https://resurvey.pl">resurvey.pl</a>
 - ⭐ I have created a program in Python for estimating risks in sailplane take-offs: <a href="https://www.youtube.com/watch?v=Yky1hlz4Aqs">Video demo</a>